 Dr. Goldberg is a Distinguished Professor of Molecular, Cell and Developmental Biology at the University of California, Los Angeles and a founder of Ceres.
 He has been a Professor at the University of California, Los Angeles since 1976, teaching genetic engineering and studying the genes that are required for seed formation.
 Dr. Goldberg is a member of the National Academy of Sciences and has consulted extensively in the agriculture and biotechnology industries.
 Dr. Goldberg has served as a director of Ceres since 1996.
 Dr. Goldberg received his Bachelor's Degree in botany from Ohio University, his Ph.D. in plant genetics from the University of Arizona, and was a Postdoctoral Fellow in developmental biology at the California Institute of Technology.

 Dr. Hamilton joined Ceres in 1998.
 He served as our Chief Financial Officer until September 2002, at which time he was appointed President and Chief Executive Officer.
 He has served on our board of directors since 2002.
-In addition to his leadership role at Ceres, Dr. Hamilton sits on the Keck Graduate Institute Advisory Council and was a founding member of the Council for Sustainable Biomass Production.
+In addition to his leadership role at Ceres, Dr. Hamilton has sat on the Keck Graduate Institute Advisory Council and was a founding member of the Council for Sustainable Biomass Production.
 Dr. Hamilton has previously served on the U.S. Department of Energy's Biomass Research and Development Technical Advisory Committee and has been active in the Biotechnology Industry Organization where he has served as Vice Chairman of the organization, chaired its Food and Agriculture Governing Board and served in other leadership roles.
 From 1992 to 1997, Dr. Hamilton was a principal at Oxford Bioscience Partners, one of the leading investors in the genomics field and a founder of Ceres.
 From 1990 to 1991, he was a Howard Hughes Medical Institute Research Fellow at Harvard Medical School.
 Dr. Hamilton holds a Ph.D. in molecular biology from Vanderbilt University.
-Dr. Hamilton brings extensive management experience and renewable energy industry expertise to our board of directors.
+Dr. Hamilton brings extensive management experience and industry expertise to our board of directors.